petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/2_limited-warranty.md

 # Limited Warranty Policy

-**Six-Month** Limited Warranty.
+**Twelve-Month** Limited Warranty.

 ## Warranty Period:

-The warranty period is **six months** from the retail purchase date or, for online orders, from the confirmed delivery date as documented by postal delivery confirmation.
+The warranty period is **Twelve-Month** from the retail purchase date or, for online orders, from the confirmed delivery date as documented by postal delivery confirmation.

 ## Covered Products: